 It’s time to talk turkey.
 Whether you’ve been cooking Thanksgiving dinner for years, or this is your first time in the kitchen, this recipe guides you step by step to the perfect bird.

-The recipe comes from Rick and Sue Duerksen, the owners of Duerksen Turkey Farm in Mancelona.
+The recipe comes from Rick and Sue Duerksen, owners of Duerksen Turkey Farm in Mancelona.
 The Duerksens offer natural, pasture-raised poultry.
 Their birds live on 12 acres of fenced pasture planted with rye grass, alfalfa and red clover.
 Read the story about the Duerksens and their Northern Michigan turkeys, featured in the November 2014 issue of Traverse, Northern Michigan’s Magazine (get your copy here).

-Now, for the recipe.
+Now, without further ado, the recipe.

 For the bird:

 - ½ stick unsalted butter, softened

 - ¼ cup extra virgin olive oil

 - 1 large onion, coarsely chopped